 - Please note, this option does not apply to a partnership or registered partnership.

-- Your partner must send the:
+- Your Russian spouse must send the:

 1.)
 Russian passport + and a Dutch passport.
 Please note that you send both original passports with your application.

-- or 2.) a Russian passport + and a Dutch residence permit.
+Or 2.) a Russian passport + and a Dutch residence permit.

 Note the following points: